Intervention: The Van der Steur gym halls 1928

-In late 2021, a gym located at Boergoensevliet / Zegenstraat, Rotterdam, was closed by order of the mayor after drugs, weapons, ammunition, and a cannabis plantation were discovered on the premises.
-The gymnasiums were designed by the renowned Rotterdam city architect Van der Steur, who is also known for the Boijmans Van Beuningen Museum and the Maastunnel, among other projects.
-The complex is a piece of social real estate (maatschappelijk vastgoed), and as direct neighbors and artists, we took the initiative that same month to write a letter to Mayor Aboutaleb, asking if the building could be repurposed for community use.
-The letter received a positive response, and, together with the neighborhood manager and a policy advisor, a group of residents, artists, and curators began exploring all possibilities within the municipality.
+In late 2021, a gym located at Boergoensevliet/Zegenstraat, Rotterdam, was closed by order of the mayor after drugs, weapons, ammunition, and a cannabis plantation were discovered on the premises.
+The gym halls were designed by the renowned Rotterdam city architect Van der Steur, who is also known for the Boijmans Van Beuningen Museum and the Maastunnel, among other projects.
+The complex is a piece of social real estate (maatschappelijk vastgoed).
+At the initiative of Claudia Schouten, several local residents and artists wrote a letter to Mayor Aboutaleb that same month, asking whether the building could be used under community management.
+The letter received a positive response, and together with the neighborhood manager and a policy advisor, a group of residents, artists, and curators began exploring all possibilities within the municipality.

 Now, in 2024, after three years of tireless efforts by these residents and officials, two major successes have been achieved: the properties have been removed from the municipality’s sale list, and standard provisions in the anti-squatting contract have been amended.
 Changes include lifting restrictions that previously prohibited public functions, the display of art, and contact between property users and the owner.